 Freshmen are not permitted to bring cars to campus.
 We believe that new students should spend more time on campus, developing friendships and settling in.
 Although about half of returning sophomores, juniors, and seniors bring cars to campus, it is not a necessary part of the CMC experience.
 Plenty of students ride bicycles or skateboards to get food or run small errands nearby, or even to get to class, but none of these things are necessary.
 All classes are within easy walking distance, except in rare instances when two classes on different campuses are scheduled too closely together.

-CMC has a student-run bike shop located in the basement of Wohlford Hall.
-Loaner bikes are available to CMC students at no charge for 24 hours.
-Locks and helmets are also available.
-A $10 late fee is applied daily to bikes returned after one day.
-Lost, stolen, or badly damaged bikes will require a reimbursement of $300 plus tax.
+CMC has a student-run Bike Shop, located in the basement of Wohlford Hall.
+Bikes are available for students for free for a short rental period.
+A $5 late fee is applied daily to bikes returned after the rental period.
+Lost, stolen, or badly damaged bikes will require a reimbursement cost of $350.
+The Bike Shop helps patrons put together new bikes and fixes bikes free of charge.
+They are also able to help with new parts for just the cost of the equipment.
 Students may also bring their own bikes in for repair and services, including inflating or replacing tires, adjusting seats and gears, and replacing brake pads and cables.
-The Bike Shop is open during the school year from 8 a.m. to 9 p.m. during the week and 9 a.m. to 7 p.m. on the weekends.
+The Bike Shop is open during the school year from 9 a.m. to 6:30 p.m., seven days a week.
 Times may be subject to change.

 Freshmen are not permitted to have a vehicle on campus.
 It is a violation of College policy to attempt to register a car under someone else's name or to register a car for someone else.
 Transfer students may register their vehicles with Campus Safety.